elisamartin/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and Middleware

 - [ ] Describe Middleware?

+A set of functions that extend the software, is used to add features to express, can change the request or response

 - [ ] Describe a Resource?

+Is data we can request using CRUD operations

 - [ ] What can the API return to help clients know if a request was successful?

+A status code and/or a message

 - [ ] How can we partition our application into sub-applications?

+By creating and importing routes

 ## Project Setup